TheRenegadeCoder/image-titler/README.md

-image-titler --logo_path "path/to/logo"  # Adds a 145x145 logo to the lower left corner of the image image-titler --batch  # Runs the program in batch mode on a directory image-titler --font "path/to/font"  # Changes the default title font
+image-titler --logo_path "path/to/logo"  # Adds a 145x145 logo to the lower left corner of the image image-titler --batch  # Runs the program in batch mode on a directory image-titler --font "path/to/font"  # Changes the default title font image-titler --size YouTube  # Changes the aspect ratio of the output file
 ```

 Alternatively, you can spin up the GUI version of the software as of 2.0.0 as follows: